eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 ##### Carry over settings from original route

 You should open the original config.yml, located now in `kbase-ui-plugin-PLUGIN/src/plugin/iframe_root/modules/config.yml`.
+You will compare the configuration of the original route to the new one in `kbase-ui-plugin-PLUGIN/src/plugin/config.yml`.
+All of the settings should match, including path, queryParams, and authorization.

+The widget will need to be changed, and a new property added.

 ##### Authorization required?